 Seoul Forest

-- The area sat outside the fortress walls of Hanseong, the capital of the Joseon Dynasty (1392~1897).
+- Seoul Forest sat outside the fortress walls of Hanseong, the capital of the Joseon Dynasty (1392~1897).
 Kings used the area as the hunting grounds and military training fields.

 - The area held Seoul’s first water treatment facility (수도박물관; map).
 Completed in 1908, the plant purified water for 165,000 Seoul residents; about 32% of the population.
 Its main building still sits in Seoul Forest.

-- From 1954 to 1989, it hosted Seoul’s first horse racetrack, which included a small golf course in the infield.
+- From 1954 to 1989, Seoul Forest hosted the city’s first horse racetrack, which included a small golf course in the infield.
 You can see racehorse statues in Seoul Forest’s entrance plaza.

-Planners divided Seoul Forest’s 595,000-square meters into five mini-parks.
+Planners divided Seoul Forest into five sections.
 Each sports unique characteristics.

 - Culture & Arts Park — plaza, visitors center, and sculptures.